Library

 Age of the City: How Our Future Will Be Won or Lost Together

-We will discuss a book about the challenges facing cities worldwide and the strengths cities can draw on to meet these challenges, which include climate change, rising inequality and the problems of a globalized, post-industrial economy.
+“Age of the City” is a book about the challenges facing cities worldwide and the strengths cities can draw on to meet these challenges, which include climate change, rising inequality and the problems of a globalized, post-industrial economy.
 Ian Goldin is a professor of globalization and development at Oxford University in England.
-Tom Lee-Devlin is a writer…
+Tom Lee-Devlin is…

 Read More...